Major (song)

 "Major" is a song by American rapper Young Dolph, released on August 31, 2018 as the lead single from his fourth studio album Role Model (2018).
-It features American rapper Key Glock and was produced by BandPlay and Drew Taylor.
+It features American rapper Key Glock and was produced by BandPlay.

 Background

 In an interview with HotNewHipHop, BandPlay revealed that the song was originally a solo for Key Glock.
 Both Young Dolph and Glock had recorded a song to a same beat, so BandPlay brought them together.

 Composition

 The song sees Young Dolph rapping in a flow imitating that of "Rover" by BlocBoy JB about rising from poverty to becoming a wealthy and successful rapper, while Key Glock raps about representing his record label Paper Route Empire in his verse.